-Extensive desk-based research, together with corroborative evidence gathered from 6 Alpha's Azimuth© UXO database has identified one munitions related shipwreck documented within a 5km radius of the Study Site boundary; this was the MV Marianne which struck a mine and sunk in March 1941, approximately 3.3km to the south of the export cable corridor - as presented at Section 5.3.2.
-There is no evidence however, to suggest that this vessel was equipped with armaments of its own.
+Extensive desk-based research, together with corroborative evidence gathered from 6 Alpha's Azimuth© UXO database has identified just one munitions related shipwreck situated directly on-site; this was the SS Claus Boge which was sabotaged and sunk by dynamite charges in March 1938, in the south-western sector of the array.
+There is no evidence however, to suggest that this vessel was equipped with armaments of its own and it was travelling with a cargo of ballast only, rather than ammunition.
+In addition, the SS Alvi was documented as being sunk by a naval mine within a 5km radius of the Study Site boundary, as presented at Section 5.3.2.

-The location of this shipwreck in relation to the Study Site, together with others in the wider area, is presented at Appendix 5.
+The locations of these shipwrecks in relation to the Study Site, together with others in the wider area, are presented at Appendix 9.